antrad1978/Solutions/Python/sample_licensing_basic/readme.md

 A simple basic solution to impment a licensing server.
+This sample uses Django, Admin and Rest Framework.
 Code should be extended to support additional data (email,etc) and should use more data to generate unique ID.
-Even it should be added a protection against VMs. a C sample code:
+Even it should be added a protection against VMs.
+You can reset Django Admin password via "changepassword" option.

+a C sample code:

 int swallow_redpill () {